 The random numbers for the activation data are generated and then written in the cryptographic module and then split into the n-out-of-m control IC cards.
-The activation data obtained from the IC card must be input as the IC card personal identification number (PIN).
+When accessing the activation data in the IC card, the personal identification number (PIN) of the IC card must be entered.